Are you ready to conquer one of the nation’s top flying roller coaster rides? Then the Manta SeaWorld Orlando experience is one that you must do!

 - Super Flight-Playland

-- Super Glider Formerly Flying Coaster-Skytropolis Funland (Genting Theme Park)
+- The Super Glider Formerly Flying Coaster-Skytropolis Funland (Genting Theme Park)

 - Superman: Ultimate Flight-Six Flags Great America